tirameshu/CS3103/Project/README.md

 - A list of unauthorised apps is subsequently returned and printed on both the server and client screens.

 ## Screen Capture
+- Receive screenshots of desktop captured from each student client and converted in an avi file using a `VideoWriter`.
+- A video handler is intialised in a new process to save video files for multiple connections

+### Server/Teacher
+- Listen for new student client connections for each new connection create new process with `videoHandler`
+- In each `videoHandler` process
+    - Initilialise a VideoWriter
+    - Reshape packets from student client and write to avi file

+### Client/Student
+- Connect to teacher server
+- Take screenshots of desktop
+- Convert pixels into numpy array and flatten before sending to server